doctorjbeam/wmrc/public_html/wp-content/plugins/events-calendar/readme.txt

 6. Events Calendar as Large Calendar

 == Changelog ==
+= 6.7.8 =
+* Checking for existance of timezone function
+* Add Japanese language file from blog.bng.net

+= 6.7.7 =
+* Timezone is now reading from wordpress timezone for choosing current day.
+I am silly.

+= 6.7.6 =
+* Added option to hide Sponsor messages
+* Fix added for conflict with ddsmoothmenu.
+* Removed call to dimensions jquery plugin.

+= 6.7.5 =
+* Removed calendar and time select buttons until errors are resolved.
+* Added sponsorship message.

+= 6.7.3 =
+* Corrected problem where quotes not escaped properly in admin section with title.
+Thanks Pat

+= 6.7.2 =
+* Events and tooltip issues in large calendar.

+= 6.7.1 =
+* Fixed disappearing tooltips.

+= 6.7 =
+* Fixed the hover error to show info when hover over date.

+= 6.6.4 =
+* Fixed error causing extra characters during activation.
+Thanks brianlayman

+= 6.6.3 =
+* Added fix for thickbox popup show wrong day (props to nenya)
+* Fixed error with tooltips not showing.  thanks dhobeika.

+= 6.6.2 =
+* Fixed error with loading image overwriting all pics.

+= 6.6.1 =
+* All changes in 6.6.1 came from byronrode
+* Added the ability to enable/disable tooltips in the administration
+* Fixed Wordpress 3.0 initialization issues
+* Added "hasEvent" class to table cell for days that have events
+* Modified the LargeCalendar and LargeCalendarJS to echo by default, but added the ability to return the markup using bool(true/false).
+This is merely documented for historical purposes as the change was needed for the new shortcode loading of the calendar to work and has no effect within any templates.
+* Added Native WP Shortcode for the plugin to load the Large Calendar.
+Now loads by calling "[events-calendar-large]" replacing the existing method.
+Please replace where necessary in your pages/posts.
+* The WP shortcode addition also stops the plugin from preventing other plugins/themes shortcodes to load when used on the same page as the calendar.
+* Cleaned up JS from above which was looping when navigating through 2 or more months.
+* Changed the JS in the sidebar calendar to load the JS and prev/next links correctly when navigating through months

 = 6.6 =
 * WPEC is now WP 2.7 and 2.8 ready.
 This fixes issues #20, #21 and #38..